Barholle 4 Philly

 Expanded Public Housing

 - Focus public housing on a more community, rather than individualistic, urban plan.
-Invite those of more modest means to live in these communities as well so long as they promise to send their children to the local schools, expanding the socio-economic diversity of both the neighborhoods and the local schools.
+Invite those of more modest means to live in these communities so long as they promise to send their children to the local schools, expanding the socio-economic diversity of both the neighborhoods and the local schools.

 - Offer generous subsidies to low income households that will effectively increase quality of living without increasing the cost out of pocket for housing.